eserengo/Portfolio-setup/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# ** Porfolio Setup**
+# ** Porfolio Setup: Finish Mobile Version **

 ## Description of the project.
-This the first milestone in the process of creating my portfolio website.
+For the second milestone in building the portfolio website, I will create the mobile website section where I will list my portfolio projects.

-The 2 sections I need to build for this project are: the toolbar (or header): the headline section (right after the header):
+Now I will build the middle section of the mobile website.
+This sections of the mobile website should include:
+"Works" section
+The "About myself" section (placed after the projects and before the contact form):
+Make sure the content of the "About myself" section is aligned with flexbox.

-In order to lay out the elements on the page I should use Flexbox in all 2 sections.
+In order to lay out the elements in "Works" section you should use CSS Grid and Flexbox combined (it is mandatory that you use both).
+Use CSS Grid in the main container that contains all of the cards and use Flexbox to lay out an individual card.
+Please use ul and li for categories in "Work" section.
+Html, Css, and Javascript should be list items.
+Please use ul and li for categories in "About myself" section.
+Languages, Frameworks, and Skills should be list items.
-You don't need to implement any functionality that requires JavaScript, like opening the menu or creating dropdowns.
+You don't need to implement the detail modal window that requires JavaScript.
-You must stick to the design as much as possible (e.g. font, colors, images, text, margins) using the templates in Figma.
+You must stick to the design as much as possible (e.g., font, colors, images, text, margins) using the templates in Figma.
 Implement the button interactions (enable, hover, etc.).

 ## Built With